 Requirements for materials recovery facilities (MRFs)

-The DNR is hosting its third annual MRF stakeholder meeting via Zoom Dec.
-14 from 9 a.m. to noon.
-The annual MRF stakeholder meeting brings together Wisconsin’s recycling processors to discuss challenges, opportunities and best management practices related to operations, contamination and markets.
-This year's meeting includes a discussion on the impact of COVID-19, featuring representatives from several Wisconsin MRFs as well as guest speakers from More Recycling, The Recycling Partnership and the Glass Packaging Institute.
+The DNR held its third annual MRF stakeholder meeting via Zoom Dec.
+14. The meeting included a discussion on the impact of COVID-19, featuring representatives from several Wisconsin MRFs as well as guest speakers from More Recycling, The Recycling Partnership and the Glass Packaging Institute.

 A materials recovery facility (MRF) is a facility that processes materials for reuse or recycling as part of a responsible unit's (RU) recycling program.
 To qualify as an MRF that RUs may use, facility owners must do the following: